percona/percona-postgresql-operator/source/gke.rst

    :align: center

 #.
-You can also deploy PosgreSQL replica at any time as follows:
+You can also deploy PostgreSQL replica at any time as follows:

     .. code:: bash